dashpay/dash-website/README.md

 ### Plugins
 * `jekyll-multiple-languages-plugin` installed as a gem.
 Documentation at https://github.com/perrywoodin/jekyll-multiple-languages-plugin.
 This is a modified fork that adds two new tags for outputting markdown `{% tmd key %}` or `{% translatemd key %}`

+(If you still have a `_plugins/jekyll-multiple-languages-plugin` directory in your root folder, you will need to remove it.)

 ## Development
-`jekyll serve` Will build to the _site directory whenever a file is changed and serve via 127.0.0.1
+`npm start` or `npm run watch` to build to the _site directory whenever a file is changed and serve via *localhost:3000*

-`jekyll build --watch` Will build to the _site directory whenever a file is changed.

 ## Production Build
 Production builds should be handled by CI.

+`npm run build` will build a fully minified, mangled, and compressed build to the _site directory.

 Mac
 xcode-select --install